Steve Reeves: Early acting appearances

-In 1954, Reeves had a small supporting role as a cop in the Ed Wood film Jail Bait.
+In 1954, Reeves had a small supporting role as a policeman in the Ed Wood film Jail Bait.
 It was his first film and earned him his Screen Actors Guild card.
 "I had a suit on at all times," he later recalled.
 "I even had a tie.
 Only took my shirt off once.
 Those were the days, huh?"

-The same year Reeves was in the MGM musical Athena, playing the boyfriend of Jane Powell's character.
-These two films are the only ones Reeves made in the United States where his actual voice was used; Reeves acted in Italian-made films for the remainder of his career, where all dialogue and sound effects were added in post-production.
+The same year Reeves was in the MGM musical Athena, playing the would-be boyfriend of Jane Powell's character.

-Reeves guest-starred on The George Burns and Gracie Allen Show as the owner of a gym.
-On December 17, 1954, Reeves guest-starred in the ABC sitcom Where's Raymond?, starring Ray Bolger as Raymond Wallace, a song-and-dance man.
-Reeves played a well-built office employee whom Wallace sees in the company of Wallace's girlfriend, Susan.